al177/terrible-pi/NOTES.md

 sudo uhubctl -r 4 -a cycle

 	-The boot will take 2-3 minutes.
 The nodes should be pingable once they are done.

-At this point it should be possible to SSH to the nodes by name like this:
+	-Before SSHing to a node in any given session, start the key agent and add the SSH key:

+eval `ssh-agent`
+ssh-add ~/.ssh/terrible.rsa

+	-SSH to a node by name:

 ssh node1

+	-Run a command on all nodes with pdsh:

+pdsh -R ssh -w node1,node2,node3,node4 hostname